plumatic/om-tools/README.md

 Rather than defaulting to `nil`, if a key that's destructured is missing and no default value is specified, an error is thrown.

-By being explicit about component inputs, you are less error-prone and debugging is often easier because errors happen at the source.
+By being explicit about component inputs, we are less error-prone and debugging is often easier because errors happen closer to the source.

 #### Component Inputs